firedev/firedev.github.io/_posts/2015-06-08-getting-functional-in-ruby.md

 Wow that's a large number.
 The problem is, right now `#fff` and `#ffffff` are treated as different colors.
 But I guess this is something we can fix in Ruby.

-Here is what we are trying to do:
+Here is what we are going to do:

 ### With the given list of colors
 1. Convert colors to full hex